LacunaSoftware/docs/docs.en-us/articles/web-pki/cert-select.md

 <a name="sort" />
 ## Sorting the certificates

-This section was erased because Web PKI now automatically returns the certificates sorted by `subjectName`.
+This section was removed because Web PKI now automatically returns the certificates sorted by `subjectName`.

 > [!NOTE]
 > If this is not happening on your web application, update the Web PKI JavaScript library